Frequently Asked Questions (FAQs)

-Libraries support CLOCKSS to ensure the world's digital content is protected for future generations of researchers.
-Publishers contribute their content to CLOCKSS to preserve them in a secure dark archive, without incurring the expense of building their own preservation and storage system.
-When a publisher's content is triggered, libraries and researchers are not charged for access; instead, the triggered content is made available for free at CLOCKSS's host sites.
+Research libraries join CLOCKSS to ensure the world's digital content is protected for future generations of researchers.
+Publishers contribute the content they publish to CLOCKSS to preserve it for the long-term in a secure digital archive without incurring the expense of building their own preservation and storage system.
+When a publisher's content is triggered, libraries and researchers are not charged for access; instead, the triggered content is made available open access and for free.
+Join the CLOCKSS growing community.

 CLOCKSS leverages existing infrastructure

 CLOCKSS Archive nodes — the host libraries for the archived content - are housed at long-established institutions, supporting the library's role as a "custodian of culture."
 These 12 institutions are located in geographically, politically, and geologically disparate locations in North America, Europe, and Asia-Pacific.

 Underlying CLOCKSS is the LOCKSS technology developed at Stanford University, which has been safely and securely preserving web-published content since 1999.
 Since then it has evolved with web advances to preserve new content types.

 Underlying CLOCKSS is the LOCKSS technology, which has been safely and securely preserving web-published content since 1999.
 Since then, it has evolved with web advances to preserve new content types.

 A trusted archive is one that has demonstrated its ability to preserve content in the long term.
 This can be demonstrated through means such as:

 • Relevant certification including peer review by library experts (e.g. CRL TRAC audit, ISO:16363)